-Course Assessment Methods (internal: 30; external: 70) Two minor examinations each of 20 marks, Class Performance measured through percentage of lectures attended (4 marks) Assignment and quiz (6 marks), and end semester examination of 70 marks.

-For the end semester examination, nine questions are to be set by the examiner.
+Course Code: PC/CSE/4-T Course Assessment Methods (internal: 30; external: Course Credits: 3 70) Three minor examinations each of 20 marks, Class Type: Professional Core Performance measured through percentage of lectures Contact Hours: 3 hours/week attended (4 marks) Assignment and quiz (6 marks), and Mode: Lectures end semester examination of 70 marks.
+Examination Duration: 3 hours For the end semester examination, nine questions are to be set by the examiner.
 Question number one will be compulsory and based on the entire syllabus.
 It will contain seven short answers type questions each of marks 2.
 Rest of the eight questions are to be given by setting two questions from each of the four units of the syllabus.
 A candidate is required to attempt any other four questions selecting one from each of the remaining four units.
 All questions carry equal marks.